ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 This creates a list of cards.
 Angular's `ngFor` structural directive is used to render the sample template for each item in the `teaData` collection.
 That looks pretty good, at least when viewed at a phone resolution, but what about other form factors?
 Those do not look quite as nice.
 We will fix that shortly, but first go back to an iPhone form factor.

-If you look closely, though, we lost the "Large Title" scrolling effect we had on the "Home" page.
-Have a look at the HTML for the "Home" page.
-There are a few key items we need to bring over:
+Notice the "Large Title" collapsing to a translucent header as you scroll.
+This is an iOS specific effect (you will not see it when using Material Design on Android).
+Have a look at the HTML for the page.
+There are a few key elements that provide this:

 - the `[translucent]="true"` property binding in the `ion-header`
 - the `[fullscreen]="true"` property binding in the `ion-content`
 - the second `ion-header` embedded in the `ion-content`

-Copy all of that over to the tea page, and change the titles as needed.
-When you are done, your markup should look something like this:

 ```html
 <ion-header [translucent]="true">